 Monday 21st – Crew Arrive in Lorient

-Tuesdays 22nd – 300nm Delivery, Training & Qualification Passage to Cowes
+Tuesday 22nd – 300nm Delivery, Training & Qualification Passage to Cowes

 Friday 25th – Skipper Briefing in Cowes